mohammadnazm/react-spinner-toolkit/README.md

 ## Usage

-To use the Spinner component in your React application, follow these steps:
+To use the React Spinner Toolkit in your React application, follow these steps:

-1. **Import the Spinner Component**
+1. **Import the React Spinner Toolkit**

-   Start by importing the Spinner component from the `react-spinner-toolkit` package:
+   Start by importing the React Spinner Toolkit from the `react-spinner-toolkit` package:

    ```jsx
    import { Spinner } from "react-spinner-toolkit";